jsdelivr/FontFamous/CONTRIBUTING.md

 * Sports Team (including fan sites)
 * Symbols of random objects

-## Protocal for submitting a Logo Request
+## Protocol for submitting a Logo Request
 1. Make certain the logo / media outlet falls within the accepted category AND that is not already requested.
 If you aren't sure, just ask.
 If it already exists, simply comment that you'd also like to see it made.
 2. Create an issue for each logo individually (avoid grouping multiple logos into 1 request).
 3. Title the issue as "Logo Request: /media outlet name/" & tag/label it as "Logo Request"